playframework/play-samples/Hello-Scala.md

     <http://localhost:9000>

-    The Play application responds `Welcome to Play!`:
+    The Play application responds `Welcome to Play!`.

 ## Explore the project

 If you browse the project, you will find application components under the `app` subdirectory.
 Within that subdirectory, you will find a familiar organization of controllers and views.
 Since this simple project does not use data, it does not contain a `model` directory, but this is where you would add it.
 You'll find the location for images, javascript, and stylesheets in the `public` subdirectory.
-For more details, see [The Play application layout](https://www.playframework.com/documentation/2.6.x/Anatomy#The-Play-application-layout)
+For more details, see [The Play application layout](https://www.playframework.com/documentation/2.6.x/Anatomy#The-Play-application-layout).

 > Change to a local cross-reference to the doc when this tutorial is included in the doc. [[the Play application layout|Anatomy]]

 To construct the simple welcome message, the project uses:

 * A controller that defines an `index` action method.
-* A `routes` file that maps a request to the `localhost` root to the `index` action.
+* A `routes` file that maps a request to the `localhost` root URL to the `index` action.
-* A Twirl template to generate HTML page contents.
+* A Twirl template that the `index` action calls to generate HTML page contents.
 The [Twirl](https://www.playframework.com/documentation/2.6.x/JavaTemplates) template language is:
     * Easy to learn
     * Requires no special editor
     * Provides type safety